 Gliclazide is a medicine used to treat type 2 diabetes.

-Type 2 diabetes is a condition where the body doesn't make enough insulin, or the insulin that is made doesn't work properly.
+Type 2 diabetes is an illness where the body doesn't make enough insulin, or the insulin that is made doesn't work properly.
 This causes high blood sugar levels.

 Gliclazide lowers your blood sugar by increasing the amount of insulin your body produces.